-The standard outside controls for the unit are located on the front street side of the body and on both sides of the tailgate near the hopper.
+The standard outside controls for the unit are located on the front street side of the body and on the curb side of the tailgate near the hopper.

-The upper panel (slide) and lower panel (packer blade) levers have detents.
+The slide and packer blade levers have detents.
 Once you push or pull the lever past the detent (fully push or pull the lever), the selected operation continues and you can release the lever.
 The lever will self-center at the end of the commanded operation by way of internal hydraulic pressure.
 You can reverse the direction of a function at any time when you push or pull the lever past the detent in the opposite direction.